jgeldart/pinafore/docs/tutorial/index.md

 ```

 That is, any allergic reaction caused by an ingredient is an allergic reaction of the thing with that ingredient.
 This sort of declaration is called a property chain axiom, and is a simple (and efficient) way of stating basic rules about the world.

+### Exercises

+* The above rule for allergic reactions isn't quite enough to capture our product safety requirement.
+Define an additional rule to state that if a pizza derives from (ro:\_0001000) another food and that food causes an allergic reaction then the pizza also causes the allergic reaction

 ### Review